Universal Design Resources

 Collagen diseases affect skin, bones, muscles, nerves, autoimmune and vascular systems.

-The proposed timeline on the Humanized Mouse Model research
+The proposed TImeline on the Humanized Mouse Model research 2025-2027

-Phase 3: Characterization of phenotype to include mechanical testing of vessels, platelet functions tests, etc. (4 mo.)
+Phase 3: Characterization of phenotype to include mechanical testing of vessels, platelet function tests etc. (4 mo.)

 Questions or comments for Debbie contactflourishingathome@gmail.com